MD-Studio/MDStudio/README.md

 To make development and deployment easier we have setup a docker environment hosting the microservice broker and support microservices in a self consistent environment.

+> **NOTE**: some of the Python dependencies of MDStudio are version fixed.
+To prevent accidental updates that may prevent MDStudio from working we advise to install MDStudio and it's dependencies in a virtual environment such as `virtual env` or Anaconda/miniconda virtual environment.

 ### Quick-start docker based installation

 The only requirement MDStudio has is [Docker](https://www.docker.com/).